True-Phi/fawri-plus-website/content/pages/pricing.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      Our competitive pricing is designed to suit businesses with any on-demand delivery requirements
+      Our competitive pricing is designed to suit individuals and businesses with any on-demand delivery requirements
     plans:
       - title: Developers
         price: Free